Hawaiian Sweet Roll Sliders

 INGREDIENTS

-• 1 package Hawaiian-style sweet rolls
+• 1 package Hawaiian sweet rolls

-• 9 oz thin-sliced deli ham
+• 9 oz deli ham thin sliced

 • 10 slices Swiss cheese